code-rhapsodie/dataflow-bundle/README.md

 [![Coverage Status](https://coveralls.io/repos/github/code-rhapsodie/dataflow-bundle/badge.svg)](https://coveralls.io/github/code-rhapsodie/dataflow-bundle)

-Dataflow uses a linear generic workflow in three parts (one reader, any number of steps, one or more writers).
+Dataflow uses a linear generic workflow in three parts:
+ * one reader
+ * any number of steps
+ * one or more writers

 The reader can read data from anywhere and return data row by row.
 Each step processes the current row data.
 The steps are executed in the order in which they are added.
-And finally, one or more writers save the row anywhere you want.
+And, one or more writers save the row anywhere you want.

 As the following schema shows, you can define more than one dataflow: